 - 2.41.4 If not otherwise included, the four most highly compensated Persons in the Gaming Facility; or - 2.41.5 Any Applicant or Person the Tribal Gaming Commission finds is important or necessary to the operation of the Gaming Facility. - 2.42 "License" means the official, legal and revocable permission granted by the Tribal Gaming Commission to an Applicant to conduct "Licensed" Gaming Activities of the Tribe. - 2.43 "Licensee" means the Employee, Key Employee, Primary Management Official, Vendor, Enterprise or Facility that has legitimately obtained a valid License. - 2.44 "Lotto" means a form of Gaming in which the revenues derived from the sale of tickets or chances are pooled and those revenues or parts thereof allotted by chance to one or more chance takers or ticket purchasers.
-The Licensee conducting the "lottery" determines the amount of cash prizes or winnings and a progressive pool is permitted. - 2.45 "Management Contract" means any Contract for the management of Class II or Class III Gaming within the meaning of IGRA and any Contract entered between the Tribe and a Vendor, which authorizes the Vendor to manage any Gaming or Gaming Facility, including any Contract defined as a Management Contract under IGRA by the NIGC. - 2.46 "Management Contractor" means any Person or entity that has entered into a Class II or Class III Gaming Management Contract or is a Vendor who is authorized to manage Gaming or Gaming Facility, including any Person who is regarded as a Management Contractor within the meaning of IGRA or the NIGC. - 2.47 "National Indian Gaming Commission" or "NIGC" means the National Indian Gaming Commission established by the IGRA. - 2.48 "Net Revenues" means gross revenues of an Indian gaming activity less amounts paid out as, or paid for, prizes and total operating expenses, excluding management fees. - 2.49 "Net Win" means the "net win" as defined by the American Institute of Certified Public Accountants. - 2.50 "Participate" means operating, directing, financing or in any way assisting in the establishment of or operation of any class of Gaming or any site at which such
+The Licensee conducting the "lottery" determines the amount of cash prizes or winnings and a progressive pool is permitted. - 2.45 "Management Contract" means any Contract for the management of Class II or Class III Gaming within the meaning of IGRA and any Contract entered between the Tribe and a Vendor, which authorizes the Vendor to manage any Gaming or Gaming Facility, including any Contract defined as a Management Contract under IGRA by the NIGC. - 2.46 "Management Contractor" means any Person or entity that has entered into a Class II or Class III Gaming Management Contract or is a Vendor who is authorized to manage Gaming or Gaming Facility, including any Person who is regarded as a Management Contractor within the meaning of IGRA or the NIGC. - 2.47 "National Indian Gaming Commission" or "NIGC" means the National Indian Gaming Commission established by the IGRA. - 2.48 "Net Revenues" means gross gaming revenues of an Indian gaming operation less amounts paid out as, or paid for, prizes and total gaming-related operating expenses, including all those expenses of the gaming operation commonly known as operating and non-operating expenses consistent with professional accounting pronouncements, excluding management fees. - 2.49 "Participate" means operating, directing, financing or in any way assisting in the establishment of or operation of any class of Gaming or any site at which such